-Monday through Sunday, dispatchers and owners are hunting for loads that will turn out to be their next bar of gold.
-Ideally, the transporter can quickly be filled up with all small, pre-owned cars that are able to be picked up 24/7, all going to the same place, where they can easily be unloaded anytime, and full payment is a check already waiting at the delivery location.
+Monday through Sunday, dispatchers and owners alike hunt for loads in their area, vying for the best ones.
+Ideally, the transporter can quickly be filled up with all small, pre-owned cars that are able to be picked up 24/7, all going to the same place, and full payment already waiting at the delivery location.
 Then, as soon as the driver is empty, there’s another load of used cars paying great, going straight back home and ready to go.
-Wow, is this really how dispatching for auto transport works?
-Unless you are an established carrier with larger contracts, probably not.
-You’ll need to know How To Watch Out For Dispatch Red Flags.

 If it walks like a duck and sounds like a duck, in auto transport, it’s almost always a duck.

-Most likely, especially for newer carriers, every vehicle will be individually booked, each with a different broker (and each with their own list of requirements and expectations).
-Also, the pickup and delivery locations will be somewhat spread out and the payment method of each will vary.
-That’s why the dispatching process is time-consuming and requires experience to properly execute.
 For the veteran dispatcher, part of your primary value is knowing how to identify which loads you never want to book in the first place.
-While these “problem loads” may or may not be obvious, you need to know the warning signs.
-Here are your biggest dispatch red flags for loads you probably don’t want to book for your drivers.
+While these “problem loads” may or may not be obvious, you need to know how to look for and identify the warning signs.
+Here are the biggest red flags for loads that car haulers should try to avoid.